sarabeth-russert/book_app/README.md

 09-21-2020 13:02 - Heroku Hosted Server at https://srda-booklist.herokuapp.com/
 09-21-2020 17:45 - Books searchable and book list rendering
 09-21-2020 19:33 - Css complete for day 1
+09-22-2020 18:33 - Features through card three on the trello complete

 ## Credits and Collaborations
 Sara and Dom worked on this together, we got help from Skyler, christopher and kevin, and flexbox tips and tricks - https://css-tricks.com/snippets/css/a-guide-to-flexbox/